- Guiding Principles

 - Phasing At Camp: Quarantine, Mask Use, Cohorts, Mixed Group and Co-Ed Activities

-Though this plan will be shared in detail prior to the start of camp, we would like to briefly share the idea of 'phasing' at the start of camp.
-To be determined by community infection rates, testing results and any guidelines set forth by the CDC and PA Dept. of Health, we anticipate the implementation of 'phases' that will outline the degree of health measures to which campers and staff must follow.
+To be determined by camp infection rates, testing results and any guidelines set forth by the CDC and PA Dept. of Health, camp will implement the use of ‘phases’ to outline the degree of health measures to which campers and staff must follow.

 Upon arrival, for both staff during orientation and campers on opening day, camp will be implementing the highest level of health measures to prevent the possible spread of illness.
-This highest level will likely be implemented for the first few days of camp until post-arrival PCR test results are returned.
-These measures may include: daily wellness screenings and temperature checks, activities being programmed by bunk or bungalow to establish a small group quarantine, delaying mixed-group or co-ed activities, indoor activities being held outside, mask use when inside non-bunk communal buildings, and outdoor dining and activity areas, for which camp has already secured several tents.
+This highest level will be implemented for the first few days of camp until post-arrival PCR test results are returned.
+These measures will include wellness screenings, activities being programmed by bunk or bungalow to establish a small group quarantine, delaying mixed-group or co-ed activities, indoor activities being held outside, appropriate mask use, and outdoor tented dining and activity areas.

 Camp will then progress through additional phases bringing camp to our full ‘one camp, one family’ program and routine - including our frequent co-ed activities.
 Should camp need to remain, or return to, a higher phase level, special arrangements will be made for brothers and sisters to still visit with one another in an outdoor, socially distant and safe manner.